jonas-raposinha/r-map-plotting/README.md

 ![plot 6](https://github.com/jonas-raposinha/r-map-plotting/blob/master/images/06.png)
 ![plot 6 zoomed](https://github.com/jonas-raposinha/r-map-plotting/blob/master/images/06_02.png)

 It looks reasonable, although the points are not actually evenly spread out along the line.
-If someone can figure out how to do that, please let me know.
+I was unable to solve this and again, if anyone figures it out, please let me know.
 Now, we need to add a plot title and legend.
 Let’s start easy and put the colours.

 ```